On this page:

 Attributing purchases across multiple devices

-Since window attribution is based on the contact's activity and not their cookies it applies across multiple devices as well.
+As time window attribution is based on the contact's activity and not their cookies, it applies across multiple devices.

-So if a person clicks through an email to your website using their phone, abandons browse and an hour later buys a product via another device, e.g., their computer, that order will be attributed to the same source campaign the user clicked through on their phone.
+So, if a contact clicks through an email to your website using their phone, abandons browse and an hour later buys a product via another device (e.g. their PC) that order is attributed to the same source campaign the user clicked through on their phone.

-[Used for attributing orders to Ometria campaigns only and not applicable to other sources]
+Coupon code attribution is used for attributing orders to Ometria campaigns only and is not applicable to other sources.

-Specifying a coupon code during the transaction will trump all other attribution methods, and the purchase will be attributed to the source campaign that sent the coupon code in the first place.
+If a coupon code is used during the transaction, it will trump all other attribution methods, and the order will be attributed to the source campaign that sent the coupon code.

-1. If the coupon code was used by a friend of the recipient, one who has not gone through the Ometria campaign, their order won’t be attributed to the campaign.
+If the coupon code was used by a friend of the recipient, who was not entered in the Ometria campaign flow, their order won’t be attributed to the campaign.

 Once an order is placed we check that: